Simple & Pretty — Product design & strategy for startups

-How we saved our client from investing in the wrong product idea.
+How we saved our client investing in the wrong product idea

 Our recent clients have been new solo entrepreneurs or small, early-stage startups with super-tight budgets.
 When they reach us seeking design help, they say things like “I want to get the user experience right” or “I want the product to have the right look & feel”.